 Quality of life indicators - education

-This article is part of the Eurostat online publication Quality of life indicators, providing recent statistics on the quality of life in the European Union (EU).
-The publication presents a detailed analysis of many different dimensions of quality of life, complementing the indicator traditionally used as the measure of economic and social development, gross domestic product (GDP).
+This article is part of a Eurostat online publication that focuses on Quality of life indicators, providing recent statistics for the European Union (EU).
+The publication presents a detailed view of various dimensions that can form the basis for a more profound analysis of the quality of life, complementing gross domestic product (GDP) which has traditionally been used to provide a general overview of economic and social developments.

 Education in the context of quality of life

 In knowledge-based economies, education underpins economic growth, as it is the main driver of technological innovation and high productivity.
 Moreover, as a means to transmit knowledge through generations, education is the basis of human civilisation and has a major impact on the quality of life of individuals.
 A lack of skills and competencies limits access to the labour market and economic prosperity, increases the risk of social exclusion and poverty, and may hinder a full participation in civic and political affairs.
 Education enhances people’s understanding of the world they live in, and hence the perception of their ability to influence it.

 From a statistical perspective, education is a complex and challenging subject, sometimes difficult to measure.
 Eurostat's publication Statistical approaches to the measurement of skills — 2016 edition quotes a definition of human capital from the Organisation for Economic Cooperation and Development as 'the knowledge, skills, competencies and other attributes embodied in individuals that are employed in the creation of individual, social and economic well-being'.
 It goes on to describe skills as 'the ability to apply knowledge and use know-how to complete tasks and solve problems'.